-Make sure you have clearly communicated policies covering these four areas:
+Make sure you have clearly communicated policies covering these 4 areas:

-- The right way: make sure you put these four in writing, then post or distribute them to employees.
+The right way: make sure you put these 4 in writing, then post or distribute them to employees.
 And set up a system (hard copy sign off or electronic) to provide employee confirmation of receipt.

 Of course, there’s no way to avoid all risks, but paying attention to these 5 biggies will save you time, money, and resources down the road.

 Want to learn more about the how Justworks can help you run your business?
 Contact us – we’re here to help!